Brazil confirms first coronavirus case in Latin America: source

 The new coronavirus is believed to have originated in a market selling wildlife in the Chinese city of Wuhan late last year and has infected about 80,000 people and killed more than 2,700, the vast majority in China.

+Concerns over the economic impact of the disease have wiped out more than $3 trillion of value on tumbling stock markets over the past four trading sessions.

+Brazil’s stock market, which has been closed since last week due to the carnival holiday, is set to open at 1 p.m. local time on Wednesday.
+Brazilian shares in exchange-traded funds in New York have dropped nearly 6% this week.

-Reporting by Lisandra Paraguassu; Additional reporting by Anthony Boadle; Editing by Brad Haynes
+Reporting by Lisandra Paraguassu; Additional reporting by Anthony Boadle; Editing by Brad Haynes and Gareth Jones